onkej/coref-web-scraping/README.md

 ### Query String without `?`
-Another way is more obscure and, at least in Chinese context, more arbitrary.
+Another way to mark query information seems more arbitrary and unpredictable.
+Components can be acronyms, numerical indexes, or their mix.

 #### anjuke.com 安居客